-During our annual ‘Future Aspirations’ month all Year 10 pupils have the opportunity to visit two colleges with school.
-They also have a work-place visit and visit to a university.
+All Year 10 have the opportunity to visit colleges with school.
+They also have a work-place visit and contact with a university.
 This provides them with the necessary experiences for the future planning.
-Many Higher Education trips take place during the year to HE fairs, The Way Programme, or subject specific visits, such as law courts.
+Many Higher Education trips take place during the year to HE fairs, or subject specific visits.

 Pupils with an EHCP receive 1:1 CEIAG meetings from Year 9-11, and in Year 11 the support is limitless.
 The Careers Adviser attends Annual Review meetings from Year 9-11, to liaise with relevant agencies to support parents and carers with the transition too.
 The EHCP Mentor will also provide support with individual needs, supporting travel arrangements, attendance at open events and interviews.

 Pupils with a SEND status will be prioritised above non-SEND.
 The Careers Adviser is familiar with the individual’s SEND and make appropriate suggestions for post-16 options, collaborating with the providers and the in-school Mentors.
 Parents are kept informed at events and also with hard copies of interview records posted home.
 SEND pupils receive additional support when required with their applications, additional transitional visits or opportunities to discuss their needs with college professionals and extra careers guidance sessions.